 - Yes, though there is an acceptance process in order to be sure the tool will work with our equipment.

-These testimonials are examples of how Savillex works with its custom molded products customers to develop solutions that add value to it’s customer’s operations.
-Due to the proprietary nature of custom molding, our customers requested that their company names be withheld.
+Here are some case studies of how Savillex works with its custom molded products customers to develop solutions that add value to it’s customer’s operations.